autocontracts/permissioned-blocks/whitepaper.md

 - To secure <b>smart contract</b> state information - internal state information recorded during a blockchain transaction.
 - To secure <b>digital content</b> attached to a smart contract - E.g. Legal documents, music, video...etc.

 The blockchain used and described in this white paper is the Ethereum blockchain.
-However, the modular and decoupled design of Permissioned Blocks, means that the technology can be used with any blockchain that has smart contract capabilities (is a turing complete virtual machine[[9]](https://en.wikipedia.org/wiki/Turing_machine)).
+However, the modular and decoupled design of Permissioned Blocks, means that the technology can be used with any blockchain that has smart contract capabilities.
+That is, a blockchain with network nodes that contain turing complete virtual machines[[9]](https://en.wikipedia.org/wiki/Turing_machine) for proecessing transactions.

 <p align="center">
 <img src="/images/permissioned-blocks-architechture-demo.png">